top of page

 Grade II listed thatched cottage in Cambridgeshire

 Before about 1919, houses were built using weak and porous mortars, plasters and renders.
-A process of absorption and evaporation made it possible for old buildings to deal with moisture.
+A process of absorption and evaporation enabled old buildings to manage moisture.
 When it rained, moisture was absorbed but could easily evaporate due to the porous nature of the walls.
-Indoor moisture from cooking and bathing could also easily evaporate through the walls.
-This process was helped by the use of open fires.
+Indoor humidity from cooking and bathing could also easily evaporate through the walls.
+The use of open fires helped this process.

-It's very easy for this delicate balance to be upset by introducing modern cement based renders and mortars, 'plastic' paints and waterproof sealants.
-These modern products will trap the moisture, causing damp and rot.
+It's very easy for this delicate balance to be upset by introducing modern cement-based renders and mortars, 'plastic' paints and waterproof sealants.
+These contemporary products will trap the moisture, causing damp and rot.

-Historically, the internal walls in traditional vernacular buildings usually consisted of stud partition construction which were made of wood stud framing with laths nailed across to form a base for the plaster coat.
+Historically, the internal walls in traditional vernacular buildings usually consisted of stud partition construction, which was made of wood stud framing with laths nailed across to form a base for the plaster coat.

 how-to-let-your-old-walls-breathe